-Note that the use of the underbar (or underscore) character (), maybe restricted by certain send mail implementations.
+Note that the use of the underbar (or underscore) character (\), maybe restricted by certain send mail implementations.
 As DECnet MAIL-11 addresses may be processed by send mail on some systems (for example, UNIX), you should take this restriction into consideration.

 Chapter 7.
-Basic DECdns Namespace Planning for DECnet-Plus
+Basic DECdns Namespace Planning for DECnetPlus

 This chapter contains basic DECdns planning guidelines if you choose to plan and implement a DECdns distributed namespace now.
-See Section 3.2.2 if you plan to use a Local namespace.
+See Section 3.2.2, "Using a Local Namespace: Migrating the Network" if you plan to use a Local namespace.